Youth Hockey Registration: A Documented-Standard Operating Framework

 RocketHockey2.9% + $0.30Built for hockey, includes roster management

 Payment plans matter too.
-We offer three installments—25% at registration, 25% at four weeks, balance before tryouts.
-When I added payment plans, registration completion rates went up noticeably, especially for higher-level programs where sticker shock was a real barrier.
+Three installments—25% at registration, 25% at four weeks, balance before tryouts—lets families participate at higher-cost levels without the sticker-shock barrier.
 Use automatic scheduled charges so you're not chasing anyone.
-Players with outstanding balances cannot try out—communicate this upfront and enforce it, because the alternative is eating the cost yourself.
+Players with outstanding balances cannot try out—communicate this upfront and enforce it, because the alternative is the board eating the cost.

 Documents During Registration, Not After

-The year we started requiring USA Hockey confirmation numbers and uploaded birth certificates during the registration flow was the year I stopped spending October scrambling for missing paperwork.
+Requiring USA Hockey confirmation numbers and uploaded birth certificates during the registration flow eliminates the October paperwork scramble.
 Families have the documents in hand when they're sitting at their computer doing registration.
 They do not have them a month later when you email asking for them.

 Collect these during registration, not after: